danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 maintenance of a library that enables multidispatch and events called [Generic](https://github.com/gaphor/generic).
-It is important to have an efficient programming workflow to maintain these projects, so we can spend more of our open source volunteer time focusing on implemented new features and other enjoyable parts of programming, and less time doing manual and boring project maintenance.
+It is important to have an efficient programming workflow to maintain these projects, so we can spend more of our open source volunteer time focusing on implementing new features and other enjoyable parts of programming, and less time doing manual and boring project maintenance.